abrennec/sose20_cc2/01_intro_course/readme.md

 - Interpreting an artistic idea as a piece of software

-## Grading TBD
+## Grading

 ### Breakdown <!-- omit in toc -->

+* 10% - Participation in classroom dicussions and critiques
-* 50% - Homework assignments
+* 20% - Homework assignments
+* 20% - Presentation of an ofx example project
+* 20% - Term project + documentation
-* 50% - Final project + documentation
+* 30% - Final project + documentation

+Team work (2 persons per team) and pair programming is encouraged.

 ### Grading criteria projects <!-- omit in toc -->

+* Creativity and originality of the concept
-* Concept, system design, and technical reflection
+* Craftsmanship in terms of system design and the technical reflection of the solution
-* Engineering effort, code organization, code quality
+* Engineering effort, code organization, code quality and clarity
-* Stability of the output
 * Quality of the documentation

 ---